 Lab Studies Link Talcum Powder & Cancer

 The link between talcum powder and ovarian cancer became clear as early as 1971, the first year that asbestos was removed from talc powder products.
 Despite weak evidence of a connection, the American Cancer Society and National Cancer Institute do indicate that talcum powder causes cancer.
 Part of the problem making a firm connection is the small number of cases that have developed, and the length of time it takes for that cancer to develop and cause harm or death, often many decades between exposure and death.
+See statute of limitations associated with Mesothelioma claims.

 Women & Talcum Powder